Jim Herrmann

 James Herrmann (born December 8, 1960) is an American football coach and former player.
-He is currently the defensive coordinator for the San Antonio Brahmas of the XFL and was recently the defensive coordinator for the New York Guardians of the XFL.
+He is currently head coach of the Raiders Tirol in the European League of Football.
 Prior to that, he was linebackers coach for the Indianapolis Colts of the National Football League (NFL) and the Bowling Green Falcons football team.
 He played college football at the University of Michigan from 1980 to 1982 and served as an assistant football coach at Michigan from 1985 to 2005, including nine years as defensive coordinator from 1997 to 2005.
 After the 1997 Michigan Wolverines football team won the national championship, Herrmann received the Frank Broyles Award as the top assistant coach in the nation.
 He also served as the New York Jets' linebackers coach from 2006 to 2008.
-Herrmann will become the Defensive Coordinator for XFL San Antonio starting in 2023.
+He was Defensive Coordinator for the New York Guardians and for the San Antonio Brahmas of the XFL.

-Early years
+Early life

 Herrmann was born in 1960 and raised in Dearborn Heights, Michigan.
 He attended Divine Child High School in Dearborn.
 He played defensive end for Divine Child football team.